UCSD-E4E/PyHa/README.md

 Usage: `binary_visualization(annotation_df, n_bins, min_length, max_length, save_fig, filename)`
 </details>

+All files in the `birdnet_lite` directory are from a [modified version](https://github.com/UCSD-E4E/BirdNET-Lite) of the [BirdNET Lite repository](https://github.com/kahst/BirdNET-Lite), and their associated documentation can be found there.

 All files in the `microfaune_package` directory are from the [microfaune repository](https://github.com/microfaune/microfaune), and their associated documentation can be found there.

-All files in the `birdnet_lite` directory are from a [modified version](https://github.com/UCSD-E4E/BirdNET-Lite) of the [BirdNET Lite repository](https://github.com/kahst/BirdNET-Lite), and their associated documentation can be found there.

 All files in the `tweetynet` directory are from the [tweetynet repository](https://github.com/yardencsGitHub/tweetynet), and their associated documentation can be found there.

 ## Examples
 *These examples were created on an Ubuntu 16.04 machine.
 Results may vary between different Operating Systems and Tensorflow versions.*

-Examples using Microfaune were created using this dictionary for the `isolation_parameters`:
+Examples using Microfaune were created using the following dictionary for `isolation_parameters`:

 ```json
 isolation_parameters = {